Blockstream/docs/liquid/node_setup.rst

 On Windows you can run Liquid QT as a normal desktop application and make RPC calls to it from other applications and from the liquid-cli application.

-You cannot run the liquidd application just by starting it like any other application, as it needs to be run as a background service.
-You will have to configure Windows to start liquidd as a background service if you want to run it this way.
+You can configure Windows to start liquidd as a background service if you want to run it this way.

 The liquid-cli application can be called and used from the command prompt within Windows.